mbaldessari/developerhub-agentic-demo/README.md

   - LLM at OpenShift AI
   - Agent at OpenShift

-After everything is deployed, there is a need for a manual step (for now):
+After everything is deployed, there is a need for another manual step (for now):
 - Copy the token and the inference endpoint from the deployed model on OpenShift AI
 - (Alternatively you can point to a different vLLM deployment if you wish)
 - Make use of values-secret.yaml.template to create the information with it and update the vault so that the secret gets created in the agent application namespace: